3 Keys to Developing Faith and Trust!

 Hebrews 11:6 it states: But without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.

 The remarkable Heavyweight Boxing Champion, Evander Hollyfield, was a guest on the late night David Letterman, talk show.
-David asked him, with all the bad publicity Evander received from sports writers, if he trusted any of them?
+David asked him, with all the bad publicity he received from sports writers, if he trusted any of them?
 His answer was classic.
 “No, I only trust God!”
 The crowd and I both cheered, and David laughed!
 We all knew that finally, we had heard and seen a public figure with his priorities straight.

 So, where are your priorities?
 Got needs?
 Find the promise in the Bible and let God know.
 He is faithful!